DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 The GRASS vector data model
 ---------------------------
-With GRASS installed and loaded in QGIS, you find in the :guilabel:`Browser panel`, the GRASS icon |grassLogo| under each folder item which contains a GRASS project.
-Go to the folder :file:`grassdata` and expand project :file:`alaska` and mapset :file:`demo`.

 It is important to understand the GRASS vector data model prior to digitizing.
 In general, GRASS uses a topological vector model.